pulumi/pulumi/docs/architecture.md

 shared by all other Workspaces on the machine.
 There are additional hidden directories, however, like `~/.mu/.cache/`, that the toolchain uses throughout the course of its business to do things like package caching.

+Please refer to [this doc](deps.md) for more information about how dependencies are dealt with and resolved.

 ### Deployments

 TODO(joe): discuss the concept of a deployment.